greenelab/deep-review/sections/02_intro.md

 learning include the prediction of protein secondary structure based on sequence data [@doi:10.1109/tcbb.2014.2343960 @doi:10.1038/srep18962], recognition of functional genomic elements such as enhancers and promoters [@doi:10.1101/036129
-@doi:10.1007/978-3-319-16706-0_20 @doi:10.1093/nar/gku1058], and predicting the
+@doi:10.1007/978-3-319-16706-0_20 @doi:10.1093/nar/gku1058], and prediction of
-deleterious effects of nucleotide polymorphisms [@doi:10.1093/bioinformatics/btu703].
+the deleterious effects of nucleotide polymorphisms [@doi:10.1093/bioinformatics/btu703].

 #### Patient Treatment

-Although the application of deep learning to patient treatment is just beginning, we expect a dramatic increase in methods aiming to recommend patient treatment, predict treatment outcome, and guide future development of new therapies.
-Specifically, effort in this area aims to identify drug targets, identify drug interactions or predict drug response.
-One recent approach for predicting drug response is the use of protein structure to predict drug interactions and drug bioactivity through CNN [@arxiv:1510.02855].
-Since CNNs leverage spatial relationships within the data, this particular deep learning framework is well suited to the problem.
-Drug repositioning is another active area of research.
-Aliper et al. used transcriptomic data to predict which drugs might be repurposed for other diseases through deep neural networks [@doi:10.1021/acs.molpharmaceut.6b00248].
-Similarly, it was shown that restricted Boltzmann machines (RBM) can be combined into deep belief networks (DBNs) to predict novel drug - target interactions and formulate drug repositioning hypotheses [@doi:10.1093/bioinformatics/btt234
+Although the application of deep learning to patient treatment is just beginning, we expect a dramatic increase in methods aiming to recommend patient treatment, predict treatment outcomes, and guide future development of new therapies.
+Specifically, effort in this area aims to identify drug targets and interactions or predict drug response.
+One recent approach uses deep learning on protein structures to predict drug interactions and drug bioactivity [@arxiv:1510.02855].
+Drug repositioning using deep learning on transcriptomic data is another exciting area of research [@doi:10.1021/acs.molpharmaceut.6b00248].
+Interestingly, it was shown that restricted Boltzmann machines (RBMs) can be combined into deep belief networks (DBNs) to predict novel drug-target interactions and formulate drug repositioning hypotheses [@doi:10.1093/bioinformatics/btt234
 @doi:10.1021/acs.jproteome.6b00618].
-Finally, deep learning is also being succesfully used to prioritize chemicals in the early stages of drug discovery for new targets [@doi:10.1080/17460441.2016.1201262].
+Finally, deep learning is also being used to prioritize molecules in the early stages of drug discovery [@doi:10.1080/17460441.2016.1201262].